davaureli/NBD_LabSession/README.md

 **<IMPORTANT!!!>**

-**Submission Guidlines:** You have to send an email to me and Professor Cianfrani, attaching the presentation for your oral exam and your code in .py (or if you prefer .ipynb); at least 3 days before the oral exam.
+**Submission Guidelines:** You have to send an email to me and Professor Cianfrani, attaching the presentation for your oral exam and your code in .py (or if you prefer .ipynb); at least 3 days before the oral exam.
 The date of the oral exam will then be confirmed by the Professor Cianfrani.